lparenteau/DataBallet/README.md

 ## Configuring it

-See conf/httpm.conf and modify it to suits your needs, or copy, modify, and specify it as the second argument to httpm.sh.
+See conf/httpm.conf and modify it to suits your needs.
+Better yet, copy, modify, and pass the new file as the second argument to httpm.sh.

 ## Starting the server

-Start the server by executing `./script/httpm.sh start <confiuration file>`.
+Start the server by executing `./script/httpm.sh start <configuration file>`.

 ## Stoping the server